dtsavage/dtsavage.github.io/docs/misc_projects.markdown

 David has been involved in a number of miscellaneous projects, some of which are related to his ecological work, and some to his other interests.
 These include:

+* Work on a project to monitor the acoustic impacts of the early lockdowns of COVID-19, detailed in a [Purdue FNR News Release](https://ag.purdue.edu/fnr/Pages/GS_COVID19.aspx)

 * Contributions to the [Fieldwork Lessons Learned](https://www.fieldkit.org/blog/fieldwork-lessons-learned-part-three/) blog series from FieldKit

 * An [essay on dealing with sensor failures](https://www.wildlabs.net/resources/articles/technical-difficulties-what%E2%80%99s-worst-can-happen) in the wild published by WildLabs